Jorris Romil

-Jorris Romil (born 27 December 1994) is a professional footballer who plays as a forward for Championnat National 2 club Trélissac.
+Jorris Romil (born 27 December 1994) is a professional footballer who plays as a forward for Championnat National 3 club Linas-Montlhéry.
 Born in metropolitan France, he represents Guadeloupe at international level.

 Club career

 Romil started football at the age of 12 and was part of the Reims academy, leaving at the age of 19 because of disagreements with the club and moved to the lower divisions in France.
 Romil made his professional debut for Valenciennes in a 1–1 Ligue 2 tie with Gazélec Ajaccio on 28 July 2017.

 Romil was loaned to Les Herbiers on 2 January 2018.

 On the last day of the 2019–20 winter transfer window, Romil was released from his contract by Valenciennes and signed a deal with Dunkerque, initially until the end of the season, but with an option to extend for another season.

 International career

 On 23 March 2019, Romil made his debut for the Guadeloupe national team in a CONCACAF Nations League qualifier against Martinique, as a starter.